Preprint

 A further related study assesses an alternative image-based authentication framework for people with Upper Extremity Impairments (UEIs) [11].
 This provides valuable evidence that alternative authentication techniques can provide benefits for disabled users (and potentially the wider community) through a system that is more intuitive.
 Although password strength calculations have proved to provide sufficient entropy against shoulder surfing and close-adversary attacks, there could be a scenario where an online brute force attack bot could scan the first phase stochastically to reduce the integrity of the system, so one might wonder if it would ever be adopted as a public release.
 Nonetheless, it remains a valid instigation and important flag bearer for the cause of accessibility rights in the realm of authentication.
 It is also interesting to note that several participants said the application was fun to use, which could potentially eliminate many pain points when it comes to bringing a system like this to market.

-The above represents the limited selection of documents available that directly relate specifically to ‘Accessible Authentication’, despite an abundance of topics in either ‘Accessibility’ or ‘Authentication’, this conjunction is regrettably disparate as a recognized or unified concept.
-Collectively, this paper aims not only to provide the much-needed empirical evidence in a relevant context, but also to provide a derived framework comprising of suggestions for existing or new authentication systems, supplemented with a proposal for a prototype application to substantiate the viability and practicality of the framework.
-This framework also recommends a set of categories for AA classification or advises a set of target criteria for its production-level implementation.
+The above represents the limited selection of documents available that directly relate specifically to ‘Accessible Authentication’ (as a unified concept), despite an abundance of topics in either ‘Accessibility’ or ‘Authentication’ in their individual respective domains.
+Collectively, this paper aims not only to provide further empirical evidence in a relevant context, but also to lay the foundations for a derived framework comprising of suggestions for existing or new authentication systems, supplemented along with a proposal for a prototype application to substantiate the viability and practicality of the framework.
+This framework may eventually recommend a set of categories for AA classification or advise a set of target criteria for production-level implementation.

 3. Methods